vjtiarnav/StudCog/algo_tron.md

 ## 🛠Project Setup

->First the user needs to download IDE like VScode or android studio
+>1.
+First the user needs to download IDE like VScode or android studio
->Copy paste all the code
+>2.
+Copy paste all the code
->Run the code so that the app can get installed on their emulator or physicla device (as the app is not yet available on the playstore)
+>3.
+Run the code so that the app can get installed on their emulator or physicla device (as the app is not yet available on the playstore)
 >
 ## 💻Usage

->Once the project app is run in the ide, it will get installed on the emulator or physical device.
+>1.
+Once the project app is run in the ide, it will get installed on the emulator or physical device.
->Then load the app by clicking on its icon
+>2.
+Then load the app by clicking on its icon
->A splash screen pops up for 4 seconds with the text studcog
+>3.
+A splash screen pops up for 4 seconds with the text studcog
->After which you are directed to the page where you choose whether you are official or student
+>4.
+After which you are directed to the page where you choose whether you are official or student
->Then you are redirected to the respective login pages if you have account, if you dont have account, there is a button for signup i.e creating an account
+>5.
+Then you are redirected to the respective login pages if you have account, if you dont have account, there is a button for signup i.e creating an account
->Once you are in, depending on whether you are a student or official, you can either register a complaint or view all students compliants which are arranged in descending order based on the users college name and then resolve them by contacting user via registered college email id.
+>6.
+Once you are in, depending on whether you are a student or official, you can either register a complaint or view all students compliants which are arranged in descending order based on the users college name and then resolve them by contacting user via registered college email id.

 ## 👨‍💻Team Members